ljaime-hernandez/My-Obsidian-Vault/HTB/Introduction to Active Directory/Getting Our Hands Dirty/AD Administration Guided Lab.md

 Now that we have our OU, let's create the `Security Group` for our Analysts.
 Right-click on our new OU `Security Analysts` and select "New > Group" and a popup window should appear.

--   Input the name of the group `Security Analysts`
+-   Input the name of the group `Security Group`
 -   Select the Group scope `Domain local`
 -   ensure group type says `Security` not "Distribution".
 -   Once you check the options, hit OK.